dw/sortedfile/README.md

   If specified, indicates a function (in the style of ``sorted(..., key=)``) that maps each line in the file to an ordered Python object, which will then be used for comparison.
-Provide a key function to extract, for example, the unique ID or timestamp the lines in your files.
+Provide a key function to extract, for example, the unique ID or timestamp from the lines in your files.

   If no key function is given, lines are compared lexicographically.